clemenbe/COLSim/README.md

 ### AIS
+This version allows this time to run a simulation based on AIS data, so of an past real scene.
+For more information on how the AIS version works, see the [README in the main_program directory](./AIS/README.md).

 ### AIS_new
+This version is the implementation of a new solution to run a simulation based on AIS data.
+The implementation is not done yet.
+For more information on how the AIS_new version works, see the [README in the main_program directory](./AIS_new/README.md).

-For a detailed explanation of how these classes function and interact with one another, please refer to the comments in the source code.
+For a detailed explanation of how the different classes, function and other specific notions interact with one another, please refer to the comments in the source code.
 The simulator offers the possibility of simulating different sea conditions and object interactions, which makes it a versatile tool for researching and studying marine navigation and collision avoidance systems.

-This version is a future concept where a background map would be inputted to the simulator.
-This would allow for more realistic simulations as the map could represent different sea conditions, the presence of islands, and other features.
-This could provide the **SeaObject** objects with a richer context and allow for more complex and realistic simulations.